-- (c) If the above listed Regions shall cease to contain approximately equal numbers of Association membership, appropriate adjustments may be made upon the recommendation of the President and the approval of a majority of the members of the Association at an annual or special meeting of members pursuant to Article III hereof.
+(c) If the above listed Regions shall cease to contain approximately equal numbers of Association membership, appropriate adjustments may be made upon the recommendation of the President and the approval of a majority of the members of the Association at an annual or special meeting of members pursuant to Article III hereof.
 In the event that such adjustment shall become necessary, every effort shall be made to retain the basic geographical structure of the initial Regions.
-In addition, any Director District composed of a foreign country (other than Canada) may be assigned to any of the above Regions as deemed appropriate, by and upon the recommendation of the President, with the approval of the Executive Committee. - (d) Because of the staggered terms of membership on the Executive Committee, the election system shall work as follows: - (i) Commencing with the June 2003 annual meeting of the Board of Directors and thereafter, all at-large members and Regional Directors shall rotate off the Executive Committee as their respective three-year terms shall expire.
-Upon the expiration of their respective terms, each at-large member shall be replaced by an at-large member, and each Regional Director shall be replaced by a Regional Director elected from that same Region.
-Each at-large member and each Regional Director so elected shall receive a three-year term.
+In addition, any Director District composed of a foreign country (other than Canada) may be assigned to any of the above Regions as deemed appropriate, by and upon the recommendation of the President, with the approval of the Executive Committee.

-- (ii) At each annual meeting of the Board of Directors thereafter, the Board of Directors shall elect as many members of the Executive Committee as shall be necessary to fill the expiring terms. - (e) Except as otherwise provided herein, all at-large members and Regional Directors who are elected to the Executive Committee shall serve on the Executive Committee for staggered three-year terms.
-Elections to fill all ordinary vacancies of at-large members of the Executive Committee shall be by the Directors and the Life Directors and shall be held at the annual meeting of Directors. - (i) Nominees for all at-large members must complete an At-Large Nominee application form and return the completed form to the Executive Director by March 1 in order to be eligible for the At-Large Election.
-A digital picture should accompany the application for website posting, if possible.
-Distribution to Directors of the completed applicant form should take place by April 15 either by posting on the NCHA website or by email to the Directors.
-Voting for the at-large members at the annual meeting of Directors will be by show of hands or written ballot as determined by the President.
-Those nominees receiving the highest number of votes from the Directors and the Life Directors shall become the new at-large members of the Executive Committee. - Nominees for all Regional Directors shall complete a Region-(ii) al Director application form and return the completed form to the Executive Director 90 days before the Regional Director Election in order for the Nominee to be eligible for the Regional Director Election.
+- (d) Because of the staggered terms of membership on the Executive Committee, the election system shall work as follows: - (i) Commencing with the June 2003 annual meeting of the Board of Directors and thereafter, all Regional Directors shall rotate off the Executive Committee as their respective three-year terms shall expire.
+Upon the expiration of their respective terms, each Regional Director shall be replaced by a Regional Director elected from that same Region.
+Each Regional Director so elected shall receive a three-year term. - (ii) At each annual meeting of the Board of Directors thereafter, the Board of Directors shall elect as many members of the Executive Committee as shall be necessary to fill the expiring terms. - (e) Except as otherwise provided herein, all Regional Directors who are elected to the Executive Committee shall serve on the Executive Committee for staggered three-year terms. - (i) Nominees for all Regional Directors shall complete a Regional Director application form and return the completed form to the Executive Director 90 days before the Regional Director Election in order for the Nominee to be eligible for the Regional Director Election.
 Nominee forms should be distributed to specific region directors 60 days ahead of Regional Director Election.
-Nominations from the group of candidates qualified for the Regional Director Election shall be taken from the floor of certain special regional nominating committee meetings (held during the annual meeting of the Directors) by the Directors and the Life Directors of any Region with respect to which a vacancy shall exist in a Regional Director position.
-Such special regional nominating committee meetings shall be conducted and supervised by the officers of the Association.
-Voting shall be by show of hands, or, upon the request of any Director or Life Director from such Region, by written ballot.
-The nominee receiving the highest number of votes from the Directors and Life Directors resident in such Region shall become such Region's Regional Director and shall serve as a member of the Executive Committee. - (iii) During their term of service, any member of the Executive Committee who misses two consecutive meetings of the Executive Committee shall be immediately terminated as a member of the Executive Committee unless the Executive Committee member has been granted an excused absence with respect to any such meeting by the President.
+Voting from the slate of nominees shall be conducted at the annual Regional Directors meeting or as otherwise prescribed by the Association.
+The nominee receiving the highest number of votes from the Directors and Life Directors resident in such Region shall become such Region's Regional Director and shall serve as a member of the Executive Committee. - During their term of service, any member of the Executive (ii) Committee who misses two consecutive meetings of the Executive Committee shall be immediately terminated as a member of the Executive Committee unless the Executive Committee member has been granted an excused absence with respect to any such meeting by the President.
 The President may grant excused absences for illness or other emergency or other good cause, as determined in the President's sole discretion.
 In no event may a person be elected to serve as a member of the Executive Committee for more than two consecutive three-year terms, or for more than eight consecutive years.
+However, this section does not prevent a member from serving past the eight consecutive year mark if such additional years of service are to serve as an elected officer of the Association.

 Section Two.
-Any Executive Committee member who was elected to the Executive Committee as a Regional Director or an at-large member and who is then elected to the office of President, President-Elect or Vice President of the Association shall, upon assuming such office, be deemed to have vacated their Executive Committee position as a Regional Director or at-large member.
+Any Executive Committee member who was elected to the Executive Committee as a Regional Director who is then elected to the office of President, President-Elect or Vice President of the Association shall, upon assuming such office, be deemed to have vacated their Executive Committee position as a Regional Director.
 The unexpired term of the vacated Executive Committee position shall be filled pursuant to an election conducted in accordance with Section One (e) of this Article V.